Wollongong: History

 In 1936, the new Wollongong Lighthouse was finished on Flagstaff Point.
 In 1942 Wollongong was proclaimed a City.
 In 1947 City of Greater Wollongong was formed.
 In 1954 the population of Wollongong was 90,852.
 In 1956 new Wollongong City Council Chambers were opened.
 In 1961 the Wollongong University College was established.
 In 1963, the Wollongong Teachers College was established.
 In 1965 the Westfield shopping centre at Figtree opened.

 In 1985, the railway line was electrified to Wollongong, and in 1993 to Dapto.
 In 1986 the Wollongong Mall was completed.
 For a short while, trams (trackless trains) were used in the mall, though this ceased due to dangers involved.
 The mall was re-opened to traffic after the initial test but re-zoned a pedestrian area after and has remained one since.

-In 1987 the council chambers and library building were completed, replacing the old council building at the present art gallery site.
+In 1987, the council chambers and library building were completed, replacing the old council building at the present art gallery site.
 The Crown Gateway Shopping Centre was completed.
 Wollongong Mall was opened.
 In 1988, the current council administration building was completed, as well as the Illawarra Performing Arts Centre (IPAC), across the road on Burelli Street.
 IPAC was officially opened by Prince Charles and Princess Diana in 1988.
-A sculpture recognizing Lawrence Hargrave was placed via \ helicopter on the eastern foothills of Mount Keira.
+A sculpture recognizing Lawrence Hargrave was placed via helicopter on the eastern foothills of Mount Keira.
 In 1998 the 6000 seat Wollongong Entertainment Centre was opened.

 In 1999, the Gateway and Crown Central mall buildings were unified as Wollongong Central and a pedestrian walkway/café was built connecting the buildings in an above ground bridge.
 In 2000, as part of the Sydney Olympics, the Olympic torch was carried through Wollongong as part of its journey.
-In 2001, the population of Wollongong reached 181,612 people.
+In 2001, the population of Wollongong reached 181,612.
 In 2004 the Wollongong City Gallery celebrated its 25th anniversary.
 In 2005 Qantas established a daily air service from Wollongong to Melbourne that lasted till 2008.

 In 2006/2007, the library was renovated, including new facilities, as part of the tenth anniversary of the library's current site.
 Also at this time the beachfront was renovated with a new lookout and walkway upgrade.
 In June 2007, erosion was caused via storms to the beaches, the worst in 30 years.

 Despite the decline of traditional manufacturing and blue-collar industries due to the abandonment of protectionist economic policies in the 1980s, many of these industrial installations still exist.
 The city's economy is, however, on the rebound, thanks to diversification of economic activity including higher education, the fine arts, tourism, residential construction and eco-friendly electricity generation; however, the city's economy still relies primarily on heavy industry, and will continue to in the near future.